 1977 - aka The House in Absecon, Absecon NJ.
 Unbuilt.

-1978 - The Peter H. Flint and Karen Gebhart House, aka House in Delaware, aka Flintwoods Preserve, 205 Center Meeting Road, Greenville (Wilmington) DE.
+1978 - The Peter H. Flint and Karen Gebhart House, aka House in Delaware, aka Flintwoods Preserve, 205 Center Meeting Road, Greenville DE.
 Photo by Matt Wargo.
+Featured in GA Houses 17.
 Flintwoods Preserve is a large barn that they use for concerts for Brandywine Baroque, a group of musicians started by Karen Gebhart.

 1979 - The Irving and Betty Abrams House, 118A Woodland Road, Pittsburgh PA.
 Located next door to the Giovanitti House by Richard Meier.
 Sold to neighbor Bill Snyder in 2018 who plans to destroy it.